Migraine Symptoms and Treatments

 Nutritional or herbal supplements and natural treatments that may help to alleviate migraine include the following:

 The mineral magnesium has been shown to be an effective treatment for migraine.
-For instance, in one study, volunteers who took a daily magnesium supplement had 40 percent fewer migraine attacks than those who took a placebo (i).
-Other studies have produced similar findings, while some suggest magnesium may be useful as a treatment for menstrual migraine in women (ii).
+For instance, in one study, volunteers who took a daily magnesium supplement had 40 percent fewer migraine attacks than those who took a placebo (x), while a review of 21 studies suggests magnesium supplements alleviate the frequency and intensity of migraines (xi).
+Other studies have produced similar findings, while some suggest magnesium may be useful as a treatment for menstrual migraine in women (xii).
 Good food sources of magnesium include brewer’s yeast, blackstrap molasses, wheat bran and dry roasted nuts.

 There is also some evidence to suggest ginger may help to reduce the pain of a migraine.
 In a study published in 2014, migraine sufferers were given either ginger powder or a prescription migraine drug called sumatriptan (a type of triptan).
-Both groups claimed their migraine improved by 90 percent within two hours, which suggests ginger may be as effective as sumatriptan (iii).
+Both groups claimed their migraine improved by 90 percent within two hours, with the researchers concluding that ginger may be as effective as sumatriptan (xiii).
+Another study suggests that adding ginger extract supplements to a standard anti-inflammatory medication may contribute to the treatment of a migraine attack when compared with a placebo (dummy pill) (xiv).

 Sticks and strips